python-gino/gino/docs/tutorials/fastapi.rst

 And there's also an auto-generated ``poetry.lock`` file with the frozen versions.
 The directory layout should look like the diagram on the right.
-Now let's add the two files to the Git repository (we will skip showing this in future steps):
+Now let's add the two files to the Git repository (we will skip showing these git operations in future steps):

 .. code-block:: console